healthywomensmagazine/ntl-ssr/README.md

 Simple SSR demo of markdown files.

-Personally I would never do this as a production site.
+Personally I would not do this to run a site entirely, rather I would render the posts to static files using something like [11ty](https://11ty.dev).